PARENTS’ ROLE and RESPONSIBILITY

 ON COMMUNITY DAY

 We seek to be flexible for parents and therefore, we have a model that is flexible with regard to parent participation.
-We do require parents to serve on a rotational basis as helpers.
-However, you will have many weeks that you are “off” and won’t be required to serve and may leave campus for part or all of the day, depending on the capabilities of your student.
+We do require parents to serve six half days per semester as helpers on campus.
+However, you will have many days that you are “off” and won’t be required to serve, and may leave campus for part or all of the day, depending on the capabilities of your student.
 We want to minister to the parents and mentor where they are in their classical pursuits.
 Some parents may feel a need to learn alongside their student, and we encourage that.
 Others may be strong in the classical model and enjoy the break.
 Academic Mentors will be there to model for and support parents, as well as children.

+Students should come to classes with homework completed.
+Homework completion is a requirement of our community.
+Two weeks of non-homework completion will result in contact from an Academic Mentor or Director to discuss what may be happening that is preventing their completing assignments.
+SGCA Inc. reserves the right to remove any student without refund from our community, who demonstrates an unwillingness to complete the assigned homework on a regular basis.
 Students must be picked up no later than 3:00pm.
+A charge of $1 per minute late after 3:00pm will be assessed and charged to families who fail to pick up on time.
 A revocation of drop off privileges may happen if parents fail to return in a timely manner more than twice (barring an emergency) or if their child is not able to comply with adult instructions easily, as determined by an Academic Mentor or Director – there will be no refunds of tuition if a child loses their drop off privileges.
 We are not intended to be a childcare program in any way.
 We are here to come alongside homeschooling parents who are classically educating their children.
 If it is determined that your child requires your assistance to make it through their day successfully, then you will be required to remain on campus to ensure his/her success in participating.
 So we suggest you sign up with the understanding and ability to be on campus each week, if need be.

 Parents should help maintain the cleanliness of our facility that we are blessed to be using.
 During the week, parents’ should be assisting their students to complete any homework assignments necessary for class participation the following week.

-Academic Mentors are responsible for assisting in curriculum choices, developing scopes and sequences, preparing lesson plans, preparing for class time in accordance with the Academic Mentors Agreement, and teaching utilizing the Christian classical pedagogical methods outlined by the Schole’ Groups philosophy, participate in collaborative meetings and support throughout the entire year.
+Academic Mentors are responsible for assisting with curriculum choices, developing a syllabus, planning out a scope and sequence, preparing lesson plans, and preparing for class time.
+They are required to teach utilizing the Christian classical pedagogical methods outlined by the Schole’ Groups philosophy, participate in collaborative meetings, and support students/families throughout the entire year.
 They are considered amazing servant leaders.
-If you are interested in learning more and becoming an Academic Mentor with Sola Gratia Classical Academy Inc. then you can email email@example.com to inquire as to any open positions.
+If you are interested in learning more and becoming an Academic Mentor with Sola Gratia Classical Academy Inc. then you can email firstname.lastname@example.org to inquire as to any open positions.

 Students of all ages and classes are expected to be obedient and respectful to their Academic Mentors and Assistants in the classroom.
 They are expected to show respect and kindness to their fellow students, bearing with one another in love.
 They are expected to be self-controlled, respectful and responsive to redirection and input from their Academic Mentors in order to remain on campus without a parent.
 If a child is still in need of work on these character qualities, then a parent is expected to remain on campus to assist the child in their development.